harrison-lab-git/lab-website/content/authors/kim/_index.md

 ---
 # Display name
-title: Ollie Harrison
+title: Kim Foster

 # Username (this should match the folder name)
 authors:
-- ollie
+- kim

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Principal Investigator
+role: Rotation student

 # Organizations/Affiliations
 organizations:
-- name: Benaroya Research Institute at Virginia Mason
+- name: UW Immunology
   url: ""

 # Short bio (displayed in user profile at end of posts)